 The Trustees review the reserve levels of the Trust annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Trustees take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
+The Trustees take into consideration the future plans of the Trust, the uncertainty over future income streams and other key risks identified during the risk review.

-The Trustees have determined that the appropriate level of free reserves should be approximately equal to one months' worth of expenditure which is £750,000.
+The Trustees have determined that the appropriate level of free reserves should be approximately equal to one months' worth of expenditure which for 2018/19 was £739,402.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-Total reserves of the Trust amount to £37,905,355, although £37,460,867 of this is invested in fixed assets or represents non GAG restricted funds.
-The remaining £444,488 (representing £189,381 unrestricted funds and £255,107 unspent GAG) is the balance that the Trustees monitor in accordance with the Board's reserves policy.
-This represents 0.6 months of normal recurring expenditure.
+Total reserves of the Trust amount to £35,161,771, although £34,018,611 of this is invested in fixed assets or represents non GAG restricted funds.
+The remaining